marcelloziotti/curriculum/Curriculum.md

 Key Contributions:

-- **Audio IP and Hardware Communication Interfaces (Meteoralake):** Evaluated with architect teams the integration of embedded system interfaces such as I2C, I3C, SPI, UART to the Audio IP Simics SystemC model.
+- 🔈 **Audio IP and Hardware Communication Interfaces (Meteoralake):** Evaluated with architect teams the integration of embedded system interfaces such as I2C, I3C, SPI, UART to the Audio IP Simics SystemC model.
-- **Build System Modernization:** Migrated the Audio IP build system from Make to CMake, achieving a 70% speedup in build times.
+- 🚀 **Build System Modernization:** Migrated the Audio IP build system from Make to CMake, achieving a 70% speedup in build times.
-- **Intel Sideband SystemC Library Update:** Partnered with the Simics Simulator team the upgrade of the core Intel Sideband SystemC library to meet new architecture specifications.
+- 🔧 **Intel Sideband SystemC Library Update:** Partnered with the Simics Simulator team the upgrade of the core Intel Sideband SystemC library to meet new architecture specifications.
-- **Camera IP 3rd Party Integration (Meteorlake):** Integrated into a Simics SystemC model the Camera SystemC model developed by the IP team.
+- 📷 **Camera IP 3rd Party Integration (Meteorlake):** Integrated into a Simics SystemC model the Camera SystemC model developed by the IP team.
 Owned the end-to-end Simics validation.
-- **NVMe Data Encryption Modeling (Lunarlake):** Created brand new Simics DML (Device Modeling Language) model responsible of NVMe data encryption.
+- :lock: **NVMe Data Encryption Modeling (Lunarlake):** Created brand new Simics DML (Device Modeling Language) model responsible of NVMe data encryption.
 Adopted Test-Driven Development (TDD) and validated functionality with the BIOS team using UEFI applications shifting left successfully the overall FW/SW/OS readiness.
-- **Collaboration with Microsoft:** Running NVMe encryption flows on Simics helped Microsoft to detect and fix three critical bugs in the Windows OS pre-release.
+- 🤝 **Collaboration with Microsoft:** Running NVMe encryption flows on Simics helped Microsoft to detect and fix three critical bugs in the Windows OS pre-release.
 Microsoft found a great value in Simics SoC simuation, and the collaboration is continuing also for the upcoming SoCs like Pantherlake.
-- **Software Continuous Integration (SWCI) Initiative:** Initiated the SWCI project to integrate and test BIOS/FW components alongside Simics SoC builds.
+- ⚙️ **Software Continuous Integration (SWCI) Initiative:** Initiated the SWCI project to integrate and test BIOS/FW components alongside Simics SoC builds.
 Enabled early identification of firmware issues and streamlined the integration process to upcoming SoCs like Pantherlake.

 ### Intel Corporation - Munich (Germany) - (Feb 2018, Jul 2018)